 Perseverance – persistence in doing something despite difficulty or delay in achieving success (Oxford Languages Definition).
 Perseverance is a great character strength to develop as an athlete.
 No one succeeds without failing, so perseverance is crucial.
 This is especially true in long-distance running, where you consistently test your physical and emotional limits.
+There are many ultra-marathon footwear in the market today and one of the best is Tarkine shoes.

 Background